 Developing Sustainable Continuous Improvement where frontline workers are empowered takes time and requires a program that combines change in behaviours, tools and processes.
 With a step by step approach and the right combination of top-down and bottom-up activities, change can start happening fast.

 Major digital transformations in manufacturing do not have a good track record.
-But with this combined approach and the agile elements below, results start to be delivered in weeks rather than years.
+By using this combined approach and the agile elements below, you can start delivering results in weeks rather than years.

-There are some critical elememts for success which start with laying the foundations for Sustainable Continuous Improvement and then building on them with both process and scale:
+There are some critical elements for success which start with laying the foundations for Sustainable Continuous Improvement and then building on them with both process and scale:

 Most people want to do their best at work and have plenty of ideas.
 But agreeing actions by different teams and shifts is essential for running an efficient manufacturing plant.
 Aligning the organisation around a single source of truth (data) and standard work processes is a critical first element in enabling change.

-Simple and connected tools, using visual management (an essential of continuous improvement philosophy), enable work to be done in a visible, organised, and timely way, making priorities and problems (opportunities!) evident in the workplace, making daily management efficient
+Simple and connected tools, using visual management (an essential of continuous improvement philosophy), enable work to be done in a visible, organised, and timely way.
+This makes priorities and problems (opportunities!) evident in the workplace.

-Visual management tools like whiteboards (visibility walls, production display boards, workload boards) make work easier and bring quick alignment, which is crucial when working in shifts.
+Efficient daily management visual tools like whiteboards (visibility walls, production display boards, workload boards) make work easier and bring quick alignment, which is crucial when working in shifts.

-Going digital means a single source of the truth can be easily visualised using different sources of information, such as DCS and other data platforms such as planning and maintenance.
+Going digital means a single source of the truth can be easily visualised using different sources of information.
+It is possible to combine, for example, DCS and other data platforms such as planning and maintenance.

 Technology gains far stronger user acceptance if it builds on existing practices and knowledge.
-Much more than having the appropriate tools and data, people must follow the work processes to discuss data, make decisions and act.
+More than having appropriate tools and data, people must follow the work processes to discuss data, make decisions and act.
 Having the team members and management working together is crucial to strengthening the routines and building the needed behaviours for continuous improvement.

 Here it is crucial that leaders work close to the frontline, being able to discuss, encourage and coach when necessary, helping them to build trust and engagement.
 And it is a must that leaders practice the “genchi genbutsu – go and see for yourself”, empiricism is crucial in building the mindset and the trust needed to make continuous improvement sustainable.

-Using digital tools that provide live and contextualised data enables users, especially production operators, to quickly recognise deviations and act, encouraging decision-making.
+Using digital tools that provide live and contextualised data enables users, to quickly recognise deviations and act, encouraging decision-making.
+This is especially useful for production operators.
 Embedding the Short Interval Control (SIC) methodology is an efficient way to structure decision-making for operators.
 Combined with essential tools including 5 Whys and Ishikawa, this promotes problem resolution and consequent operator empowerment.